ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

     -
     - Outstanding items: how does c-section need overlap with hemorrhage/OL, what is the RR, how will we implement this with overlaps in total MD impact of facility type
   * - 5
-    - XX% of pregnancy receive in each delivery facility type
+    - % of pregnancy receive azithromycin in each delivery facility type
-    -
+    - At home (10%), in public/governmental health facility (41%), in private and/or NGO health facility (10%), and other (10%)
-    -
+    - SARA (Ethiopia; Table 3.8.2)
-    - Confirm understanding that all pregnancies can/should receive this
+    - These are placeholder values and will be updated with further analysis.
+We want these to be location specific, please code accordingly.
+The 'at home' and 'other' values are made up.
   * - 6
     - XX relative risk of incidence of sepsis and other infections
     -